Pricing Strategies for Service Businesses: Everything You Need to Know

 “Our house washing package is our most requested and most profitable service.
 This is a full soft wash of siding, windows, and gutters).
 Homeowners like this package because it takes care of all services with one detailed visit…For our crew to be profitable, we have to do a certain amount of revenue per day.
 Small jobs are okay to slot in, but we like to have a good-size house wash for each crew for each day.
 From a profitability perspective, it’s much better.”

-9. Tiered pricing: Offer clients the option of choosing between different levels of service or packages.
+9. Good, better, best pricing: Also known as tiered pricing or price bracketing.
+Offer clients the option of choosing between different levels of service or packages.
 In window cleaning, for example, you can offer a basic package for $99 (outside cleaning only), a standard package for $149 (inside and outside), or a deluxe package for $199 (inside, outside, tracks and sills).
 Each package offers incrementally more value, and the difference in price gives the consumer a chance to consider what they are willing to spend.

 You can also experiment by increasing the lowest tier price to give the two other tiers a higher perceived value.